-- The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support. - The child protection policy is reviewed at least annually and by the full governing body and available on the school's website. - The school has procedures in keeping with the Local safeguarding partners for dealing with any allegations made against any adult working within or on behalf of the school - There is effective analysis of safeguarding data including bullying, attendance, exclusions, behaviour logs, incidents of sexual violence or harassment, students taken off roll, the views and progress and participation of vulnerable students. - There are clear systems and processes in place for identifying mental health problems, including routes to escalate and clear referral and accountability systems.
+- The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support. - The child protection policy is reviewed at least annually and by the full governing body and available on the school's website. - The school has procedures in keeping with the Local safeguarding partners for dealing with any allegations made against any adult working within or on behalf of the school - There is effective analysis of safeguarding data including bullying, attendance, exclusions, behaviour logs, incidents of sexual violence or harassment, students taken off roll, the views and progress and participation of vulnerable students. - There are clear systems and processes in place for identifying mental health problems, including routes to escalate and clear referral and accountability systems. - Online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies. - The leadership team and relevant staff are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns. - Confirm a review takes place to ensure the standards and discuss with IT staff and service providers these standards and whether more needs to be done to support our school in meeting and maintaining this standard and communicating these to staff, our students, parents, carers and visitors to the school who provide teaching to children as part of the learning and educational opportunities we provide. - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors).
+Appendix 3 of this policy covers this procedure. - That this policy reflects that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised. - Seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed. - Make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate. - Where another body is providing services or activities (regardless of whether or not the children who attend these services or activities are children on roll.

-Origination Authorised By Policy Date Review Date Issue LGR/ANO LLT Board Sept.
-2023 Sept.
-2024 1
+Origination Authorised by Policy Date Review Date LGR/AN LLT Board Sep.2024 Sep.2025 Page 14 of 66